mikelaud/mikelaud.github.io/01-python-for-data-analysis/README.md

 - Chapter 1.
 Preliminaries
   - 1.1 What Is This Book About?
     - What Kinds of Data?
+      - Structured data
         - Tabular or spreadsheet-like data
         - Multidimensional arrays (matrices)
         - Multiple tables of data interrelated by key columns
         - Evenly or unevenly spaced time series
+      - Unstructured data
+        - Extract features from a dataset into a structured form